-The aim of the audiological service is to provide throughout the State a testing service to detect hearing impairments in infants before the age of twelve months, and a consultancy service within the early childhood development programme to test for conductive deafness, particularly middle-ear problems.
-The service fosters in the community a greater awareness of the importance of normal hearing for infants and young children in the development of speech.
+The aim of the audiological service is to provide a State-wide testing service to detect hearing impairments in infants before the age of twelve months, and a consultancy service within the early childhood development programme to test for conductive deafness, particularly middle-ear problems.
+The service fosters a greater awareness of the importance of normal hearing for infants and young children in the development of speech.

-The physiotherapy service provides an outreach programme designed to maintain, as far as possible, the independence of poliomyelitis sufferers in the domestic environment; to augment current services in the community for people suffering from multiple sclerosis; and to develop preventive programmes for children in community physiotherapy and to communicate the role of the community physiotherapist by health promotion and educational programmes to the parents.
+The physiotherapy service provides a programme designed to maintain the independence of poliomyelitis sufferers in the domestic environment; to augment current services for persons suffering from multiple sclerosis; to develop preventive programmes for children in community physiotherapy and to communicate the role of the community physiotherapist by health promotion and educational programmes to the parents.